 *Don’t be intimidated by the amount of chocolate here – that’s what makes this cake totally scrumptious and what makes it solid without using any gelatin.
 I recommend you use only “eating chocolate” for excellent results.
 I personally use Aldi’s brand – Choceur White Chocolate as not only are they cheaper than the name brands they are truly excellent.
 I use exactly 2 bars as they equal 14 oz – perfect.
 Feel free to use your favorite brand, of course.

 *Feel free to use your own homemade cranberry sauce.
+Here’s a link to our homemade cranberry sauce if you want some inspiration.
 I added the canned one for convenience and less work.
-This is meant to be a quick and easy cheesecake after all! :-) When using the canned one - warm it up a little so it becomes more saucy rather than clumpy.
-Stir in the Lemon zest for extra tang.
+This is meant to be a quick and easy cheesecake after all! 🙂 When using the canned one – warm it up a little so it becomes more saucy rather than clumpy.
+Stir in the Lemon zest for extra tang or perhaps a few drops of fresh lemon juice, too.
 Cool completely before using it.

 In a heat-proof bowl over barely simmering water, melt the chocolate and butter.
 Stir occasionally.
 Let it cool for a couple of minutes afterwards.